sanger-tol/agp-tpf-utils/README.md

-# Assembly Utilities for Tree of Life
+# Utilities for Tree of Life AGP and TPF Assembly Files

 ## Development Setup